CircuitSense: A Hierarchical MLLM Benchmark Bridging Visual Comprehension and Symbolic Reasoning in Engineering Design Process: Experiments

 \section{Experiments}

 In this section, we conduct comprehensive experiments to evaluate different closed-source and open-source MLLMs on CircuitSense across task categories and hierarchy levels.
-We test six state-of-the-art models: Gemini-2.0-Pro~\citep{gemini}, Claude-4-Sonnet~\citep{claude}, GPT-4o, InternVL-3-78B~\citep{intern}, Qwen2.5-VL-72B-Instruct~\citep{qwen}, and GLM-4.5V~\citep{glm}.
+We test eight state-of-the-art models: Gemini-2.0-Pro~\citep{gemini}, Claude-4-Sonnet~\citep{claude}, GPT-4o, GPT-4o-mini, InternVL-3-78B~\citep{intern}, Qwen2.5-VL-72B-Instruct~\citep{qwen}, GLM-4.5V~\citep{glm}, and Gemma-3-27B~\citep{gemma}.